 Support continued state responsibility for funding mandated CSA services on a sum sufficient basis.
 Oppose changes to CSA that shift costs to local governments, or disrupt the responsibilities and authorities assigned to the County by CSA.
-Also, support the current structure, which requires that service decisions are made at the local level and are provided based on the needs of each child, ensuring that service expenditures are approved through local processes.
+Also support the current structure, which requires that service decisions are made at the local level and are provided based on the needs of each child, ensuring that service expenditures are approved through local processes.

-CSA provides care coordination and funding for services to children who: have serious emotional or behavioral problems; need residential care services; need special education; or, receive foster care services.
+CSA provides funding to plan and provide services to children who: have serious emotional or behavioral problems; need residential care services; need special education through a private school program; or, receive foster care services.
 It is a state-local partnership requiring an aggregate match of approximately 46 percent in Fairfax County.
 Children receiving certain special education and foster care services are the only groups considered mandated for service, and sum sufficient language ensures state and local governments provide funding necessary for such youth.
 As a redesign for the provision of behavioral health care services occurs at the state level to include changes to the state's Medicaid plan, the County should support policy alignment with CSA and continued local decision-making.
 The 2021 GA enacted legislation that would allow for special education services to be provided in public schools while benefitting from CSA funding for a limited period, and created a workgroup to study the issue comprehensively.
-Should the GA choose to implement the reorganization of funding for private special education services from the Office of Children's Services to the Virginia Department of Education (VDOE), it is critical to ensure that any such reorganization maintains sum sufficiency provisions, minimizes impacts on local budgets, and allows for continued service integration and collaboration across human services agencies and schools.
+Should the GA choose to implement the reorganization of funding for private special education services from the Virginia Department of Social Services (VDSS) to the Virginia Department of Education (VDOE), it is critical to ensure that any such reorganization maintains sum sufficiency provisions, minimizes impacts on local budgets, and allows for continued service integration and collaboration across human services agencies and schools.
 (Updates and reaffirms previous position.)